flaupretre/php-ext-gen/doc/variables.md

 	newt_Bell();
 	{% endblock %}

-A dummy function taking 2 arguments of type 'double', one by ref, and the second by value.
+A dummy function taking 2 arguments of type 'float', one by ref, and the second by value.
 It replaces the first argument with the product of both args.
 Useless but illustrates pass-by-ref.

 	#PHP: void dummy_mult(&$var1, $var2)

 	arguments:
 	  var1:
-	    type: double
+	    type: float
 	    byref: true
 	  var2:
-	    type: double
+	    type: float

 	{% block body %}
-	/* Could be written in one line with no intermediate var... */ double ret;
+	/* Could be written in one line with no intermediate var... */ eg_float ret;

 	ret = var1->dval * var2->dval;
-	EG_FUNC_ARG_DOUBLE(var1, ret); // set var1 returned value
+	EG_FUNC_ARG_FLOAT(var1, ret); // set var1 returned value
 	{% endblock %}